pollen-robotics/reachy-2023-docs/content/VR/use-teleop/start/index.md

 {{< img-resize "images/VR/mirror.png" 600x "Mirror scene">}}

-8. When you are ready, click on "Ready".
+8. When you are ready, **face the mirror completely** and click on "Ready".
 The position of the actual robot appears in a semi-transparent green color.
 This may be useful when you've left the robot in a certain position that you would like to keep when entering the teleoperation.
 Hold (A) to start the teleoperation.

 {{< img-resize "images/VR/mirror-ready.png" 600x "Start teleoperation">}}

-9. A 3 seconds timer appears while you enter the teleoperation. **Look straight ahead, with your body in the same orientation as your head.** The initial head position is used to determine the coordinate system giving your VR controllers position.
+9. A 3 seconds timer appears while you enter the teleoperation.
+The motors speeds are reduced during this time to avoid sudden movements of the robot.
+Full speed is reached at the end of this countdown.

 {{< img-resize "images/VR/timer-start.png" 600x "Validate position before starting">}}